 8. Installing and Updating Software

 At some point, you’ll want to add new programs to your computer.
-Knowing how to install software safely keeps your device running well.
+Knowing how to do this safely keeps your device running well.

 Always download from trusted sources, like the official website or your device’s app store.
 Avoid random pop-ups that promise free programs, since these often hide harmful files.
-I’ve learned to close those without a second thought.
+When one appears, close it without a second thought.

 Updates matter just as much.
 They add new features and fix problems, so keep your apps and system current.
-As I mentioned, automatic updates make this effortless.
+And when you stop using a program, take a moment to uninstall it cleanly.
+This frees up space and helps your computer stay fast.

 You may also need: How to Make Your Computer Boot Faster